-Rape in Singapore appears to be on the rise, with one of the most recent incidences being the British trio who was sentenced to 5½ to 6½ years imprisonment and with each of them receiving between 5 to 8 strokes of the cane.
+Rape in Singapore has been on the rise, with one of the more recent incidents being the British trio who were sentenced to 5½ to 6½ years imprisonment and with each of them receiving between 5 to 8 strokes of the cane.
 In July 2017, Muhammad Iskander Ismail (28 years old) was sentenced to 16 years in prison and 24 strokes of the cane for sexually assaulting and raping a teenager (19 years old).

 Upon delivering his verdict, Justice Chan Seng Onn stressed to Iskander to use the time behind bars to reflect on what he had done and resolve to change himself and to learn some skills in prison so that he could come out of prison and be more useful in society.
 It is important to take note that in Singapore, rape is deeply frowned upon and the punishment is severe.

 The laws around rape in Singapore

 The statute that criminalises rape is found within Section 375 of the Penal Code.
 The Penal Code states, “Any man who penetrates the vagina of a woman with his penis (a) without her consent; or (b) with or without her consent, when she is under 14 years of age, shall be guilty of an offence.”

 Furthermore, if the man rapes or tries to rape the woman by “(i) voluntarily causes hurt to ; or (ii) puts her in fear of death or hurt to herself,” he will face up to 20 years in prison and 12 strokes at the very least.